NielsenBerkeleyLab/sconce/simulations/README.md

 ```

 ## Example parameter files
 Parameter files for the SCONCE paper dataset are included in the inputFiles directory for reproducibility.
 All of the simulation sets use the same paramfile.txt.
-Sets A-D are under the line segment model, and E-J are under the binned model.
+Sets A-D are under the line segment model, and E-K are under the binned model.

+Note that set B has a whole genome duplication before any CNAs.
+This requires calling `makeDiploidGenomeNoGapsDuplicated` instead of `makeDiploidGenomeNoGaps` in `sconce_sim.c`.
+To do this, uncomment `makeDiploidGenomeNoGapsDuplicated` (line 849) and comment out `makeDiploidGenomeNoGaps` (line 848) and recompile.

 The included test files are from parameter set A, with seed 0.
 The tumor cell is cell 0.